 But a few weeks ago, I got a promotion, and suddenly everything built up at once.
-It wasn’t just my work, if any if my underling’s work was off, I was blamed for it.
+It wasn’t just my work, if any of my staff’s work was off, I was blamed for it.
 Suddenly my days at works were turning into nights, and my nights on the street were going later.
 A few days before the first meeting, I crashed.
 It was in the office, my coworker found me collapsed on the floor and I didn’t remember where I was or when I’d collapsed.
 It took a full day for me to recover.

 It’s not that I don’t want to be a hero.
 I love running the streets, feeling the power rush into my plants and making them grow as I choose.
 I just don’t think I can keep it up anymore.

 Hawthorne finished talking but no one made a move just yet.
 Will glanced around the room once again.
 Nobody had looked away from their fellow hero, but a few of them had disappeared into their own thoughts when she finished.
 Will took the chance and thought over her words.

 (‘She isn’t really looking to quit.
 She’s looking to vent.
 It would take a lot for this group to change her mind.
 The info about her parents is interesting though.
 Her dad apparently has no desire to stop her powers, just to hide them.
 Good move in the 80’s, when He was collecting.
 What she needs is someone else in the business to listen to her.
 If no one else in the group stays in I’ll see what I can do about that.’)